 - There's also Midori in episode 21.

 - Lingerie Scene: A Trope Codifier in regards to anime.
-While not as salacious as the later Cutie Honey or Majokko Meg-chan, it was the first magical girl series to put the heroine in a Ms. Fanservice position, as it also features bathtub scenes and Mako wearing revealing clothing such as miniskirts and see-through nighties.
+While not as salacious as the later Cutie Honey or Majokko Meg-chan, it was the first magical girl series to put the heroine in a Ms. Fanservice position, as it also features bathtub scenes and Mako wearing revealing clothing such as two-piece bikinis, miniskirts and see-through nighties.

 - Parasol Parachute: One of Mako's rivals is a Creepy Child who uses his red parasol this way when he jumps off a building and escapes from her.